 You will also be invited to join the Educafe Volunteers Whatsapp group chat, (this is a quiet group chat, and you can mute chats if you don’t want to be disturbed when you’re not volunteering or away).
 It would be really helpful to be part of this for quarterly meeting reminders or to access numbers for Safeguarding reasons).
 Please let Fee know either way.

 Volunteers are warmly welcome to attend our ‘Who’s Who Meeting’, every Wednesday at the Library in the Carnegie Room.
-You’ll meet Fee and or the Directors along with key people attending the Educafe and find out the latest news.
+You’ll meet Fee and /or the Directors along with key people attending the Educafe and find out the latest news.
 Please come along at 10.45am, only if you can.

 Safeguarding our visitors and volunteers at Educafe